 400,000 in Myanmar (2000 census).
-Population total all countries: 805,700.
+Total users in all countries: 805,700.

 Northeast Shan State, upper Salween river area; East Shan State, Kengtung area; resettling since 2000 in southeast Shan State, Mong Hsat and Mong Ton townships, especially Mong Yawn, Pong Pa Kyin, and Mong Kyut town areas.
-Also in China, Thailand.

 2 (Provincial).
 De facto provincial language in Shan State.

-Traditional religion, Christian, Buddhist.
+Traditional religion, Buddhist, Christian.